OwenFeik/realmview/README.md

     unaligned, it will remain so.
 To change this behaviour, hold `Alt`.
 So If you want to unalign a sprite from the grid, hold `Alt` when releasing a drag.
 Likewise to snap an unaligned sprite to the grid.

+## Permissions

+Permissions are segmented by layer and by sprite.
+A user may have permissions over a given sprite, in which case they can modify and delete that sprite, or a layer, in which case they can edit or delete any sprite in that layer.
+A user may have permissions over any number of sprites or layers.
+Permission on a layer does not grant permission to edit the visibility or lock state of the layer, or the ability to delete the layer.

+There are four roles a user in a game may have, which each confer different default permissions.

+* Spectators may only view the scene.
+They cannot interact with any entity.
+* Players are granted a single layer to edit on joining the game.
+They may be granted permissions over additional layers or sprites by an editor or better.
+* Editors have full permission over all aspects of the scene, including to edit layer visibility and locks state, and delete layers.
+They may edit the permissions of players or spectators.
+They may edit the fog of war.
+* The owner of the scene has a special role which grants irrevocable editor permissions and the ability to grant the editor role.